marssa/obp-core/README.md

 This gives the consumer code consistent API for retrieving NMEA lines with checksum control.

 Units used across the project are unified and base on primitive types whenever possible.
-If not stated otherwise all respective values are expressed in following units:
+If not stated otherwise all respective values are expressed in following units [symbol]:
 - latitude : angle in degrees with fraction (S is negative angle)
 - longitude : angle in degrees with fraction (W is negative angle)
-- azimuth : angle in degrees with fraction
+- azimuth : angle in degrees with fraction [°]
-- velocity : meters per second
+- velocity : meters per second [m/s]
-- altitude : meters
+- altitude : meters [m]
-- air pressure : pascals
+- air pressure : pascals [Pa]
-- relative humidity : percents
+- relative humidity : percents [%]
+- temperature : celsius [°C]

 Set of web-services available according to OBP specification (under construction) can be selectively protected by authentication mechanisms configured flexibly (through Spring Security)